Williams College: History

 Edward Dorr Griffin was appointed President of Williams and is widely credited with saving Williams during his 15-year tenure.
 A Williams student, Gardner Cotrell Leonard, of Albany, New York, whose family owned the city's Cotrell & Leonard department store, designed the gowns he and his classmates wore to graduation in 1887.
 Seven years later he advised the Inter-Collegiate Commission on Academic Costume, which met at Columbia University, and established the current system of U.S. academic dress.
 One reason gowns were adopted in the late 19th century was to eliminate the differences in apparel between rich and poor students.
 Gardner Cotrell Leonard went on to edit the book The Songs of Williams, a collection of songs sung at the college.
 During World War II, Williams College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-Originally a men's college, Williams became co-educational in 1970.
-Fraternities were also phased out during this period, beginning in 1962.

 Following a liberal arts curriculum, Williams College provides undergraduate instruction in 25 academic departments and interdisciplinary programs including 36 majors in the humanities, arts, social sciences, and natural sciences.
 Williams offers an almost entirely undergraduate instruction, though there are two graduate programs in development economics and art history.
 The college maintains affiliations with the nearby Clark Art Institute and Massachusetts Museum of Contemporary Art (MASS MoCA), and has a close relationship with Exeter College, Oxford University, where the school runs a year-long study abroad program for juniors.
 The college competes as the Ephs in the NCAA Division III as a member of the New England Small College Athletic Conference.
 Their athletic program has been highly successful, winning 22 of 29 College Directors' Cups for NCAA Division III.

 Williams is a highly selective school with an acceptance rate of 8% for the Class of 2025.
 It has ranked first in U.S. News & World Reports rankings of National Liberal Arts Colleges every year since 2004.
 In April 2022, Williams transitioned to an all grants system for financial aid, one of the few institutions of higher learning in the United States to do so.